AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/searchConsole.rst

   The keywords with their positions highlighted in yellow are not ranking so high as the rest, so might be suitable for the basis of spin-off calculators.

-If you find an idea using this method, check with Hania about adding to :ref:`Mastermind <mastermind>`.
+If you find an idea using this method, check with Hania about adding it to :ref:`Mastermind <mastermind>`.